 Connecting Salesforce and GetResponse accounts

-2. Hover your mouse over the Salesforce synchronization tile and click “Details”.
+2. Hover your mouse over the Salesforce sync tile and click “Details”.

 3. Click Connect.

 4. From the dropdown menu, select the Salesforce instance to you want to connect your GetResponse account to.
 You can choose between:

 - production.
 This is the “live” environment where all your Salesforce data is.
 You use it to run your business.

 - sandbox.
 This is a testing environment separate from production.
 You can create a sandbox in Salesforce to test this integration.

 5. Click the Connect to Salesforce Sync button to open the Salesforce login page.
 (If you’re already logged into Salesforce, the accounts will be connected automatically and we’ll direct you straight to the page when you can configure the sync.)

 6. Log into Salesforce to connect the accounts.